Drug czar pick Tom Marino withdraws after opioid report

 The industry worked behind the scenes with lobbyists and key members of Congress, including Marino, pouring more than a million dollars into their election campaigns, the newspaper reported.

+The language affecting DEA enforcement authority was suggested by DEA and the Justice Department, Hatch said, adding that the agencies could have tried to stop the bill at any time -- or recommended that Obama veto the measure.

+"Let's not pretend that DEA, both houses of Congress and the Obama White House all somehow wilted under Representative Marino's nefarious influences," Hatch said.

-West Virginia Democratic Sen. Joe Manchin, whose state has been among the hardest hit by the opioid crisis that’s killed tens of thousands of Americans and seen millions more addicted to deadly painkillers, demanded Trump withdraw Marino’s nomination.
+West Virginia Democrat Sen. Joe Manchin, whose state has been among the hardest hit by the opioid crisis that has killed tens of thousands of Americans and has seen millions more addicted to deadly painkillers, demanded Trump withdraw Marino’s nomination.

 Manchin, who has his own ties to big pharma, said the legislation Marino helped pass through Congress had effectively defanged the DEA’s ability to do its job.